 Refresh and check your icon pop up on the tab!
 Breeze.

-You might notice that when you add the ICO favicon, it might not work perfectly across all resolutions or shortcuts.
+You might notice that the favicon does not work across all systems.
 This is because the ICO format is not as reliable anymore.
 To fix this, HTML5 introduced the sizes attribute, so we could rely directly on PNG files.
 Today we don’t have to necessarily compress a PNG to an ICO!

-We can just save our PNG image in three sizes to match the favicon.ico (16×16), taskbar (32×32) and shortcut icons (96×96).
+We can save our PNG image in three sizes to match the favicon.ico (16×16), taskbar (32×32) and shortcut icons (96×96).
 Then our HTML code <head> tag can be changed as:

 <link rel="icon" type="image/png" href="/favicon16x16.png" sizes="16x16"> <link rel="icon" type="image/png" href="/favicon32x32.png" sizes="32x32"> <link rel="icon" type="image/png" href="/favicon96x96.png" sizes="96x96">